For a better experience, keep your browser up to date. Check here for latest versions.

 This post is part of a series setting the context for Indigenous Data Sovereignty.
 In our last post, Decolonizing Digital: The Future is Indigenous, we discussed two of four elements for decolonizing the digital space; Indigenous Peoples are still here and Indigenous Peoples are key players in global issues.
 This post will explore Indigenous rights and how Indigenous Data Sovereignty is key to self-determination.

 It’s easy to take rights for granted as they are often invisible to those who have them - they are just there and they work.
 When you don't have to fight for or defend your rights, you have what is commonly referred to as privilege.
-Privilege is when rights are not respected and only apply to a certain group of people.

 To check our privilege, let’s start with a common question that many First Nations people grapple with throughout their lives: are you a registered band member living on a reserve?